Amazon CloudWatch: Comprehensive Observability and Monitoring on AWS

-CloudWatch essentials, metrics, logs, alarms, EventBridge, and best practices
+CloudWatch metrics, logs, alarms, EventBridge, dashboards, and observability strategies for production workloads

 Key Concepts